An Interview with Angel

 Are you snoring, grinding your teeth or gasping for air at night?
 Do you suffer from excessive daytime sleepiness, headaches or dry mouth?
 Many people who find themselves extremely fatigued during the day are suffering from Sleep Apnea – a life-threatening condition.
 Many sleep specialists will prescribe sleeping with a CPAP machine.
 This machine consists of an air pump and tight-fitting mask that must be worn all night.
 The CPAP delivers a consistent air pressure that keeps the person’s airway open, minimizing or eliminating snoring while the mask is on.
 But many people find the CPAP machine loud, bulky and uncomfortable – even claustrophobic!

 Dr. Billings’ office can fit patients suffering from Sleep Apnea with one of a variety of oral devices that offer a comfortable option to the CPAP machine.
-These oral sleep appliances aligns the patient’s mouth to allow air to flow more easily without the need for masks or straps.
+These oral sleep appliances align the patient’s mouth to allow air to flow more easily without the need for masks or straps.
 And they allow you to talk and drink while wearing them.
 (No need to unstrap yourself from a machine to get a drink of water in the middle of the night!)
-The Dorsal and Herbst devices are effective treatments for mild, moderate and, in some cases, severe Obstructive Sleep Apnea.

 If you stop breathing for more than 10 seconds, you are at risk of death.
 Your Apnea-Hypopnea Index counts how many times every hour you stop breathing for 10 seconds or more.